algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/ManagementArtifacts/postMortem.md

 ## Project Description

 The goal of the project is to create a website that allows users to create and visualize FPGA circuits.
 The website should be able to parse both .v and .sdf files to create the circuit and display it in a user-friendly way.
-It will helps students to understand how the FPGA works through the teacher explanations and the website.
+It will help students to understand how the FPGA works through the teacher explanations and the website.

 ## Milestones